 Optically, Canon worked hard to get rid of chromatic aberrations (highlight fringing) and wide-open vignetting.
 From our tests its almost impossible to find fault with this lens beyond operator error.
 Once you take a peek at your images you'll find that you've really reached another level of image quality (honestly, because we hate that cliche)!

-When you rent the 400mm f/2.8 IS II from us we'll ship it to you in a Tenba Long Lens Case so that you'll have something to shoulder carry the gear on location.
-We also include a wimberly/arca swiss style plate so you'll be ready to mount to your ball head or gimbal of your choice.
+When you rent the 400mm f/2.8 IS II from us we'll ship it to you in a soft Long Lens Case so that you'll have something to shoulder carry the gear on location.

 |Focal Length & Maximum Aperture||400mm 1:2.8|